mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: mBLIP

 \subsection{Training Tasks and Data}

 We create a small but high-quality mix of tasks for our re-alignment training.
-We start from existing high-quality English data and machine-translate it to very many languages in order to obtain multilingual training data for re-alignment of the Q-Former to the multilingual LLM.
-We hypothesized that the re-alignment to a new LLM can be done with significantly less data than what is needed to train the original Q-Former \citep{zhu_minigpt-4_2023,zhang_transfer_2023}.
-Accordingly, we choose a small but quality mix of English datasets and make it multilingual via MT rather than training with large-scale but very noisy multilingual caption datasets like LAION5B \citep{schuhmann_laion-5b_2022}.
-In addition, we expect the re-alignment training on a mixture of vision-and-language tasks (as opposed to training only for image captioning), with different task-specific instructions, to result in better generalization abilities of the (instruction-tuned) model and improve its downstream performance both in zero-shot inference as well as in supervised fine-tuning \citep{sanh_multitask_2022,muennighoff_crosslingual_2022,chung_scaling_2022,dai_instructblip_2023,liu_visual_2023}.
+We start from existing high-quality English data and machine-translate it to 95 languages in order to obtain multilingual training data for re-alignment of the Q-Former to the multilingual LLM.\footnote{Training with only English data, even without LoRA, results in the LLM producing only English output. } We hypothesized that the re-alignment to a new LLM can be done with significantly less data than what is needed to train the original Q-Former \citep{zhu_minigpt-4_2023,zhang_transfer_2023}.
+Accordingly, we create a small, high-quality English datasets and make it multilingual via MT rather than training with large-scale but very noisy multilingual image-caption datasets like LAION5B \citep{schuhmann_laion-5b_2022}.
+In addition, in line with findings from language-only instruction-tuning \citep{sanh_multitask_2022,muennighoff_crosslingual_2022,chung_scaling_2022} and vision-language training \cite{dai_instructblip_2023,liu_visual_2023,liu_improved_2023,bai_qwen-vl_2023}, we expect the training on a mixture of vision-and-language tasks (as opposed to training only for image captioning), with different task instructions, to result in better generalization abilities of the model and improve its (zero-shot) downstream performance and usability.

-\textbf{Task Mix}: We select below the tasks and datasets we use to create our training data mix for re-alignment (naturally, we ensure that the data does not overlap with our downstream evaluation data; see \S\ref{sec:experiments:evaluation_tasks}).
-For every task, we create a set of instruction templates---see \S\ref{sec:appendix:training_data} for the templates with additional details about the training data---with which generate the training examples.
-In total, we use 3.9M examples with 2.4M unique images.
+\textbf{Task Mix}: We select below the tasks and datasets used to create our training mix for re-alignment (naturally, we ensure that the data does not overlap with our downstream evaluation data; see \S\ref{sec:experiments:evaluation_tasks}).
+For every task, we create a set of instruction templates with which we generate the training examples (we provide the templates in \S\ref{sec:appendix:training_data} in the Appendix, along with additional details about the training data).
+In total, across all tasks, we use 5.1M examples encompassing 2.7M unique images.